designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

 }
 ```

+You can also have a look through these [examples](https://docs.google.com/document/d/1VJ4sdW05MMdq1vGnEkFq2A2HQ2LjKzl3315Pu1hLBmI/edit) of what other venues have done (to get an idea of what can be done).

 ## How to customise your widget on Squarespace
 In the Code Block that you added to create your widget, you can add in specific rules to the CSS that applies to the booking form.